 - Tweak the title and headline

 Tweaking the title and headline will help bring a different look and feel to your old publication.
 Instead of it seeming like the same old content, these changes will make the post seem a tad different from the original content you had written.
+This could also help you get more views as catchy headlines are one way to attract more people to your content and blog.
+Having said that, if you’re thinking of increasing your website traffic, a Digital marketing agency Bath or elsewhere might be able to help you plan the marketing strategies that could provide you with streamlined data regarding page views.

 - Inform your publisher about using a conical tag